joshmalina/chirbah/_posts/2017-07-20-Costco_Conventional_White_Peach.markdown

 Those aren't Costco fruit.

 Costco fruit sleep sterile, dreamless sleeps.
-If they do think at night, it's about packing efficiency, the automatic doors of late model minivans, or how their blemishes look under florescent light.
+If they do think at night, it's about packing efficiency, the automatic doors of late model minivans, or how their blemishes look under fluorescent light.

 Or so I thought.